SimonGAndrews/MyEspruinoTester/docs/run-tests-gordon-summary.md

 - The script searches stdout for the most recent line containing `__espruino_test__` (the JSON emitted by `wrapTestSource`).
 Absence of such a line raises a `no_result` error.

-- The JSON payload is parsed to produce a structured result containing the test file ID, status, pass boolean, optional reason, duration, and the captured stdout/stderr buffers.
+- The JSON payload is parsed to produce a structured result containing the test file ID, status, optional reason, duration, and the captured stdout/stderr buffers.
 Invalid JSON raises `invalid_result_json`.

 ## Recording results and termination